argunpeker/qa-portfolio/bug-reports/login-bug-reports.md

 **Note:**
 - This bug report is created for learning and portfolio purposes.
 - The issue is based on realistic test scenarios and expected application behavior.

+## Bug-03

+**Title:** Password reset email is not sent after entering a registered email

+**Status:** Open

+**Environment:**
+- Browser: Google Chrome 143.0.7499.194
+- OS: macOS

+**Precondition:**
+- User is on the Trendyol login page

+**Linked Test Case:**
+- TC-07: Successful password reset flow via "Şifrenizi mi unuttunuz?" option

+**Steps to Reproduce:**
+1. Enter an email address that is associated with user account (e.g. "testing@gmail.com")
+2. Click on the "Devam Et" button
+3. Click on the ''Şifrenizi mi unuttunuz?'' button
+4. Click on the ''Şifremi Yenile'' button

+**Actual Result:**
+- User does not receive a password reset email despite seeing a confirmation message on the UI

+**Expected Result:**
+- User should receive an email to reset the password

+**Test Data:**
+- A registered email address: "testing@gmail.com"

+**Severity:** Medium
+**Priority:** Medium

+**Note:**
+- This bug report is created for learning and portfolio purposes.
+- The issue is based on realistic test scenarios and expected application behavior.